ashwin2912/live-market-streams/README.md

-# live-var-estimation
-System that reads streamed market data and estimates Value at Risk for any given portfolio.
+Streaming Infrastructure to read live market data from a web-socket and prepare the data for downstream visualization and analytics.